-Browsing for home office design ideas?
-Your home study is not the easiest room to design and furnish because it might need to fulfil various practical purposes – from catering to a full-time home worker to allowing space for the kids do revise and do homework.
+Browsing for home office ideas?
+With us all working from home A LOT more it's important to have a space that is practical and inspiring.
 So how to get it right?
 The trick is to get the balance between decor – colour schemes, soft furnishings and wall art – and practical additions like storage and office furniture just right.

-So, whether you are designing a dedicated home office, a built-for-purpose garden room, or small study space in the corner of your living room, we've got you covered with our home office design ideas and tips to help you create a space you (almost) won't want to leave...
+So, whether you have a dedicated home office or you just haul up in the corner of your living room, we've got you covered with our home office ideas and tips to help you create a space you (almost) won't want to leave...

 1. Keep your home office multi-purpose